 The information was right there, dangling in front of my face all along.
 I was just too smug to listen.

-This time around, I paid more attention.
-I quit adding stevia to my keto recipes.
+This time around, I paid more attention and I quit adding stevia to my keto recipes.
 I even went so far as to throw a few bags of fat bombs away.

 If there was a chance my beloved fat bombs were working against me, I had to test this out.
 I was done trusting random studies.
-I no longer took the word of my favorite experts who said they’re perfectly fine.
+I no longer took the word of my favorite experts who said they’re perfectly fine, or that stevia and belly fat aren’t a thing.
 The only way to know if keto-friendly sweeteners were only sweet-talking me to get into my pants was to test for myself.

 And by getting into my pants, I mean making them tighter.
 Let it be known I’m not attempting to add stevia to the #metoo movement.
 That would be weird.
 And unfair.

 Now that I spent an entire blog bashing what may be your last low carb hope, I bet you’re wondering about the results I had since ditching sweeteners.
 Either that or you hate me.
 It could really go either way at this point.

 The good news is, I no longer see this as a depressing realization.
 Eliminating most artificial sweeteners from my diet has been life-changing.
 It’s helped so much with appetite correction that I no longer constantly reach for another fat bomb.
 There are even days I don’t eat any fat bombs at all since I’m not that hungry.

 My body is doing a better job of craving the real foods that help it function most optimally.
 Now that I no longer experience constant artificially sweetened insulin spikes throughout the day, keto is easier to stick with.